 Automated exchange of information between CAQ and MES

 At the shop floor terminal, the workers are visually prompted for a quality inspection and informed about the current quality status.
-The QM system is supplied by FORCAM FORCE IIOT with information about the start of the order and responds with the order-specific inspection behavior to the MES system.
+The QM system is supplied by FORCE MES FLEX with information about the start of the order and responds with the order-specific inspection behavior to the MES system.

 Visual prompt for quality inspection on the shop floor terminal

 The visual prompts made it possible to replace the demand-driven quality inspections.
 This means that the worker no longer must decide when the quality check needs to be carried out.
 The customer can dispense with the usual demand-driven quality inspections in the future.
 They will be replaced by specific instructions in the shop floor terminal regarding when and how the quality inspection will be carried out.
 The customer’s workers are optimistic about the change and find it very easy to work with.

 Visual display of the test result on the shop floor terminal